Follow TV Tropes

 • Purposely Overpowered: The Daytona car in Deluxe, which had maxed stats.
 You can take it for a spin if you get first place on every track.

 • Recycled Soundtrack: The only new song in Championship USA is a new arrangement of "Let's Go Away" and a shortened attract version.
-The remaining songs are taken directly from the original arcade game, the Saturn port, Circuit Edition, 2001, and an unused track from Daytona USA 2 is used for the track and car select screens.
+The remaining songs are taken directly from the original arcade game, the Saturn port, Circuit Edition, and 2001, while an unused track from Daytona USA 2 is used for the track and car select screens.

 • Rerelease Soundtrack: Sega Racing Classic has a new remixed soundtrack, but all references to Daytona have been removed due to legal issues.

-• Retraux
+• Retraux:

 • Sega Racing Classic takes the "Classic" portion of the title literally.
 Aside from an improved draw distance and a true 16:9 widescreen resolution, it looks exactly like the original Daytona USA.

-• The PlayStation 3 port of the game comes with an 8-Bit XMB theme.
+• The PlayStation 3 port of the game comes with an 8-bit XMB theme.

 • The Hornet Classic in USA 2 has a retro Model 2 look.